iods/go-util/type/boolutil/README.md

-Package `maputil` v0.1.0
+Package `boolutil` v0.1.0
 =======================

-Package `maputil` adds and extends default tool functions available for maps in Go.
+Package `boolutil` adds and extends default tool functions available for booleans in Go.

 > **WARNING:** This is a private package and is not currently maintained for public use.

 tl;dr
 -----

+ * does some things.
-Do some things.
+ * does some more things.
+ * does a couple more things.

 Getting Started